porcelain

 Chinese Blue-and-White Porcelain in The Frick Collection

 In 1965 Childs Frick, son of Henry Clay Frick, left by bequest 220 pieces of Chinese blue-and-white porcelain that he and his wife had purchased over many years.
 They had chosen the pieces as birthday and Christmas presents and displayed them in thier home in Roslyn, Long Island.
+A selection later decorated the offices and upstairs staff rooms of the Collection.
+In the autumn of 1992, for the first time, a large number of pieces were placed on permanent display in the Reception Hall, in specially designed new cases.

 Link to video of Edmund de Waal discussing his installation at The Frick Collection